BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.3/activities.md

 5. Saving the cleaned version as a CSV
 Save the cleaned DataFrame to a new CSV file

-# 🧪 Activity: Visualize the updated data
+# 🧪 Activity 3: Visualize the updated data
 1. Display raw data
 display raw data using streamlit library, allowing users to scroll through the data
 #